- CAPA Analysis

-Scoot is a low-cost long-haul subsidiary airline created by Singapore Airlines (SIA).
-It was established by SIA in 2011 and commenced operations in Jun-2012.
+Scoot is a low-cost long-haul subsidiary airline established by Singapore Airlines in 2011, commencing operations in Jun-2012 to Sydney and Gold Coast.
 SIA is using Scoot to help it compete with the rising challenge from LCCs in key markets.
-Scoot is to initially use four Boeing 777-200 aircraft in a two-class configuration, increasing to 14 aircraft by 2016, which will all be sourced from parent SIA.
-Sydney and Gold Coast were its first destinations.
-Scoot is expected to gradually expand its network to include a wide range of destinations in North Asia, Southeast Asia and South Asia.
+Scoot has initially used four Boeing 777-200 aircraft in a two-class configuration, with plans to increase to 14 aircraft by 2016, all to be sourced through parent SIA.
+It has 20 787s on order, with the first 787-9 due for delivery in late-2014.
+Scoot's expanding network will include a wide range of destinations in North Asia, Southeast Asia, Oceania and South Asia.

 Fleet: 4 x B777-200, 14 by 2016

 Location of Scoot main hub (Singapore Changi Airport)

 LCCs will continue to evolve into hybrids of the original core model.
 CAPA and OAG consider Scoot fits the LCC profile and it is included in our reporting on this basis.
 Please note: when reporting for an airline is changed from or to LCC the historical data is not affected and it can lead to a distortion in the current reported data.
 Contact us if you have any queries.

 (updated following 13-Nov-2013 analyst briefing to include additional comments on SIA yields, Scoot and joint venture with Tata)